Training Program Overview

 Fellows must be U.S. citizens or permanent residents.
 Predoctoral fellows must be University of California students and postdoctoral fellows must have academic or professional doctoral degrees.

-The director of the training program is Lee Ann Kaskutas, DrPH, Senior Scientist at ARG and Associate Adjunct Professor at UC Berkeley.
+The co-directors of the training program are Lee Ann Kaskutas, DrPH, Senior Scientist and Sarah Zemore, PhD, Scientist .
 To learn more about Lee Kaskutas, click here.
+To learn more about Sarah Zemore, click here.

 The Mentoring Relationship